feathers-plus/generator-feathers-plus/docs/database-maintainers.md

 ```

 - `feathersSpecs[name]`: The expanded definition for the service.
-It is built in lib/service-specs-expand.js.
+It is also built in lib/service-specs-expand.js.
 ```text
 { '$schema': 'http://json-schema.org/draft-05/schema',
   title: 'Nedb2',